 “Silence is the language of God and in that expanse of silence is the music I haven’t written yet.
 The music is there - in the nothingness that is everything.” —JJD

-Quoted in Joan Finds Her Voice, There’s a Poem in That with Todd Boss.
+Quoted in “Joan Finds Her Voice”, There’s a Poem in That with Todd Boss.

 JOAN JOHNSON DREWES

-After graduating from Berklee, Joan lived in Germany and performed as a vocalist, composer and arranger with multiple jazz groups touring throughout Europe.
-During her time in Europe she worked as a studio artist, recording commercials and jingles for TV & radio in addition to teaching private voice and music theory at the Music School Neukolln in Berlin.
-While there, she recorded Wings Of Spring featuring her vocal talents and four of her original compositions.
+After graduating from Berklee, Joan lived in Germany and performed as a vocalist, composer and arranger with jazz groups touring throughout Europe.
+In addition to teaching private voice and music theory at Berlin’s Music School Neukolln, she worked as a studio musician recording commercials and jingles for television and radio.
+She recorded Wings Of Spring album featuring her vocal talents and four of her original compositions.
 Joan returned to the US in 1980, and further pursued her career in New York City.
 By 1982 she was intricately involved in a new music program at Washington Square Church and wrote many pieces for the concert series including works for Jazz Ensembles, Vocal Yoga Improvisations and SATB choral works.
-She was an Assistant to the Professor for “Creative Play in the Arts” at NYU, where she also studied music therapy.
-In 1989, Joan recorded with the Urban Earth Band on their album, Full Moon Dancer which spotlighted her vocals and two original compositions.
-In 1992, Joan moved to Long Island and received her Master of Science in Education from Hofstra University.
-She became passionate about the Dalcroze Pedagogy and studied with Robert Abramson at The Juilliard School.
-She went on to teach music and chorus in the Farmingdale, NY School District for 20 years, while raising two daughters.
+She was an Assistant to the Professor for Creative Play in the Arts at NYU, where she also studied music therapy.
+In 1989, Joan recorded Full Moon Dancer with the Urban Earth Band which spotlighted her vocals and original compositions.
+In 1992, Joan moved to Long Island and received her Master of Science in Education from Hofstra University (Hempstead, NY).
+She became passionate about Dalcroze Pedagogy and studied with Robert Abramson at The Juilliard School.
+She went on to teach music and chorus for 20 years on Long Island, while raising two daughters.

 CONDENSED BIO